- Most people can safely consume maltodextrin in moderate amounts.

 What’s the take home message?

-Like sugar and other simple carbohydrates, maltodextrin can form part of a healthy diet, but it shouldn’t be the main course.
+Like sugar and other simple carbohydrates, maltodextrin can be part of a healthy diet, but it shouldn’t be the main course.
 As long as you limit it and other processed foods, and balance your diet with plenty of whole, fiber-rich foods, occasional intake of maltodextrin isn’t likely to steer your health off-course.